tarwn/lessthandot-hugo/blogs/content/posts/2011-06-01-less-than-dot-is-three.md

   </li>
 </ol>

-That&#8217;s it in terms of stats, we will bring you more content this year and it will be interesting how the stats will shift into mobile in the next couple of years.
+That's it in terms of stats, we will bring you more content this year and it will be interesting how the stats will shift into mobile in the next couple of years.